 Dear Kanchan,

 Kanchan, I've read your reply.
 Very informative.
-My diagnosis is that there are a lot of dynamics at play at your workplace - as one should expect at any place where 2 or more people congregate for a lengthy period of time each day for most days of the week.
+My diagnosis is that there are a lot of dynamics at play at your workplace - as one should expect at any place where two or more people congregate for a lengthy period of time each day for most days of the week.

 Reading your last post, I don't think you're too challenged to prepare your assignment document.
 Again, refer to my opening paragraph.
-I believe that your challenge will be the manner in which you navigate through the labyrinth of 'office politics' and other similar and wonderful events at the bank, and reach your destination with a value add (as your supervisor has asked you to enunciate).
+I believe that your challenge will be the manner in which you navigate through the labyrinth of 'office politics' and other similar and wonderful events at the bank and reach your destination with a value add (as your supervisor has asked you to enunciate).

 2. The single worst thing you can do is to throw in the towel.
-I know that reading this point you're saying that you'll never do it.
-And, if you're truly saying it, then I am really glad.
+I know that reading this point, you're saying that you'll never do it.
+And if you're truly saying it, then I am really glad.
 However, this point is not for the Kanchan reading this reply when the times are good.
-Its for the Kanchan who will one day return home dejected and upset because her boss was rude to her etc...
+It's for the Kanchan who will one day return home dejected and upset because her boss was rude to her, etc.

 3. You will make mistakes.
 You have to.
 That's all there is to it.
-And, when you do make those mistakes, remember that you're neither the first nor the last to make that mistake/s.
-However, what you want to do in that circumstance, is to do all that you have to and understand what really went wrong and how it should have been.
-Then, you have to commit to yourself that from that point on, that mistake will not happen again.
+And when you do make those mistakes, remember that you're neither the first nor the last to make that mistake(s).
+However, what you want to do in that circumstance is to do all that you have to and understand what really went wrong and how it should have been.
+Then, commit to yourself that from that point on, that mistake will not happen again.
 Also, remember that when we make mistakes as interns, it is a thousand times worse than when we make those same mistakes as employees.
 Why?
-Because as interns we have energy, passion, enthusiasm, a sense of infallibility, a deep desire to impress, a huge need to be 'accepted' and made to feel 'wanted' etc...
-And, when we make mistakes, we become our own worst enemy.
+Because as interns, we have energy, passion, enthusiasm, a sense of infallibility, a deep desire to impress, a huge need to be 'accepted' and made to feel 'wanted,' etc. When we make mistakes, we become our worst enemy.
 Why?
 Because we believe that we've let people down.
 So, do what I've suggested earlier in this point.
 Learn and move on!
 Simple!

 Now, in relation to your assignment, I am making you an offer.